bengtmartensson/IrScrutinizer/BUILD.md

         and available [here](https://github.com/bengtmartensson/DevSlashLirc).

-### The Crystal icons
-A subset of the Crystal icons are included, and will be included in a built jar.
-    Most Linux distributions contain these too, so a Linux packaging may like to use the system icons instead.
+The subdirectories `native/Linux-amd64`,
+        `native/Linux-i386`, and
+        `native/Linux-arm` contain compiled versions for the x86_64, x86_32, and ARM processors respectively.

+The package can be downloaded, and the Java part built, by the script `tools/build-DevSlashLirc.sh`.

+### IrpTransmogrifier, Girr, HarcHardwareBundle, Jirc
+These are all pure Java packages that are required to build IrScrutinizer.
+            They can be downloaded and built by the scripts `tools/build-IrpTransmogrifier.sh`,
+            `tools/build-Girr.sh`,
+            `tools/build-HarcHardwareBundle.sh`, and
+            `tools/build-Jirc.sh`.

 ### RXTX
 The serial communication packate RXTX is also included in the source package.
 This builds a shared library and a jar file.
-    If there is a system supported RXTX (`librxtxSerial` really), it should be preferred.
+    On Linux, if there is a system supported RXTX (`librxtxSerial` really), it should be preferred, in particular since it knows the preferred lock direcory for the present operating system.
-    The distribution constains pre-compiled binaries for Linux, Windows, and Mac OS X, both in 32- and 64-bit versions.
+    The distribution contains pre-compiled binaries for Linux, Windows, and Mac OS X, both in 32- and 64-bit versions.
     To compile the C sources, see the sub-directory `rxtx-pre2h` and the instructions therein.

 Note that the system supplied RXTX jar on many system (e.g. Fedora 21) has some issues